Zhaopudark/PSComputerManagementZp/Tests/Components/README.md

     A function to apply the class FormattedFileSystemPath on a path.
     Return an instance of it
+- **Parameter** `$Path`

+    The path to be formatted.
+- **Inputs**

+    String.
+- **Outputs**

+    FormattedFileSystemPath.

 ### Get-FunctionDoc

 - **Description**

     Get function docs from a script file.
+    Return a hashtable with function names as keys and function docs as values.
 - **Inputs**

-    A script file path.
+    String.
 - **Outputs**

-    A hashtable with function names as keys and function docs as values.
+    Hashtable.

 ### Get-LogFileName

 - **Description**

-    Get the log file name.
+    Get the log file name according the key info, pre-defined `$LoggingPath` and pre-defined `$ModuleVersion`.
 - **Parameter** `$KeyInfo`

-    A string to indicate the key info of the log file.
+    A string to indicate the key info of the log file name.
 - **Inputs**

-    A string to indicate the key info of the log file.
+    String.
 - **Outputs**

-    A string of the log file name.
+    String.

 ### Get-PathType